kapicorp/kapitan-vscode-extension/README.md

 ```
 Make sure to reload the VSCode window after installation.

 ### Copyright Note
-The `client` folder is essentially a modified copy of the `client` folder from https://github.com/QualiTorque/torque-vs-code-extensions

-The initial folder structure vscode setup and CI were also heavily influenced from the same repo.
+The typescript code is a modified copy of the `client` folder from https://github.com/QualiTorque/torque-vs-code-extensions which was licensed under Apache 2.0 License at the time the code was copied.
+Also, the initial folder structure, vscode setup, and CI were also heavily influenced from the same repo.